xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based_Questions.md

 ### What are broadcast and Accumulator variables in Spark?

 ## SparkSQL
+### Detail about the SparkSession object in Spark 2.0?
+How does it differs from SQLCONTEXT and HIVECONTEXT?
 ### How to create a DataFrame from an RDD?
 existing RDD by mapping each line to a row record and then saving the transformed RDD to a DataFrame.
 Way to create the dataframe: